Zeeshankhan29/video-subtitle-generator/README.md

 ```

-### project can be runned by pulling a docker image from docker hub
+### Project can be runned by pulling a docker image from docker hub
 ```
 docker pull zeeshankhan29/subtitles